luizhlelis/auth0-IaC/README.md

 Go to the [src](src/) folder and then type one of the following commands (depending on the infrastructure you want to deploy):

-1) The command below will publish all infrastructure in your tenant with terraform:
+1) The command below will publish all infrastructure in your tenant with `terraform`:

 ```bash
 docker-compose up --build terraform